Back to news

 If you want to know which AI models developers actually reach for, watching the marketing is a waste of time.
 Watch where the requests go.

 OpenRouter is the plumbing for a big slice of that traffic.
 It sits between apps and dozens of model providers, and because switching models is a single line of code, the platform sees real choices play out in real time.
-The company's published State of AI study, run with a16z, looked at roughly 100 trillion tokens of usage.
+The company's published State of AI study (opens in a new tab), run with a16z, looked at roughly 100 trillion tokens of usage.
 That kind of data is closer to a market signal than any vendor benchmark.

 The story it tells is awkward for the expensive end of the market.
 Budget models are reportedly soaking up traffic, premium models are losing it, and the thing developers increasingly optimise for is not the last few points on a benchmark.
 It's price and how much context the model can hold at once.
 For an Australian team deciding where to spend an AI budget, that's the headline: the gap between "good enough" and "best in class" is narrowing, and the price gap is not.